abhay8nitt/docker-spring/README.md

 2. Run **mvn clean install** to get the jar under target folder
 3. Create/Re-use the Dockerfile  similar to the one under this repo else refer to this [link](https://www.youtube.com/watch?v=FlSup_eelYE)
 4. Use the following commands to create and run the project as a docker image
-    a) `docker build -t spring-docker .` ( run from the directory where the docker file is placed else provide the absolute path)
+    - `docker build -t spring-docker .` ( run from the directory where the docker file is placed else provide the absolute path)
-    b) The output should look like
+    - The output should look like
-        Sending build context to Docker daemon  15.94MB Step 1/4 : FROM openjdk:8
+        Sending build context to Docker daemon  15.94MB `Step 1/4 : FROM openjdk:8
         8: Pulling from library/openjdk
         cc1a78bfd46b: Pull complete
         6861473222a6: Pull complete